 Most foreign companies that have succeeded in Japan made substantial investments into the country.
 They invested in market research, strategy development, business planning and so on.
 Some companies have invested up to $30 billion in research.

 Success in Japan is never quick, easy or cheap; it is not the place to make a quick buck.
-You’ll need to properly invest to be able to compete in Japan.
+You’ll need to properly invest and make smart decisions to be able to compete in Japan.

 Hesitating to Join Business Associations